History of Albania in Timeline

 In 2006, Albania made their Winter Olympic Games debut.

-2006: Stabilisation and Association Agreement (SAA) with the EU
+2006: Stabilisation and Association Agreement (SAA)

 In 2006, Albania signed the Stabilisation and Association Agreement (SAA) with the European Union (EU).

-April 2008: Albania Invited to Join NATO
+April 2008: Invitation to Join NATO

-On April 3, 2008, Albania was invited to join NATO.
+Albania was invited to join NATO on 3 April 2008.

-2008: Religious Buildings
+2008: Religious Buildings in 2008

-In 2008, Albania had 694 Catholic churches, 425 Orthodox churches, 568 mosques, and 70 Bektashi takyas.
+In 2008, Albania had a diverse range of religious buildings, with 694 Catholic churches, 425 Orthodox churches, 568 mosques, and 70 Bektashi takyas across the country.

-April 2009: Membership in NATO
+April 2009: Full NATO Membership

-2009: Albania Secures NATO Membership
+2009: NATO Membership

 2009: Fruit and Vegetable Supply

-In 2009, Albania had a fruit and vegetable supply of 886 grams per capita per day, the fifth-highest supply in Europe.
+In 2009, Albania had a fruit and vegetable supply of 886 grams per capita per day, the fifth-highest in Europe.

 2009: Wine Production